-10.1.12 The moisture content, in kg/m^3 for each test specimen and the average and standard deviation of these values at the end of the testing stage.
+10.1.12 The moisture content, in $kg/m^3$ for each test specimen and the average and standard deviation of these values at the end of the testing stage.

-10.1.13 Individual and average thermal resistance values after drying for three specimens (tested material) subjected to preconditioning and environmental cycling.
+10.1.13 Individual and average thermal resistance values after drying for three specimens (Series 1) subjected to preconditioning and environmental cycling.

-10.1.14 Individual and average thermal resistance values for three specimens (reference material) from the same production batch stored in the laboratory for the period of testing.
+10.1.14 Individual and average thermal resistance values for three specimens (Series 2) from the same production batch stored in the laboratory for the period of testing.